Course Information for Fall 2015

 By appointment (email me), and whenever my door is open

 This course is an introduction to computational thinking: how we can describe and solve problems using a computer.
-The Science Applications section will focus on reading, writing, managing, and analyzing data for scientific and social science applications.
+The Visual Media section will focus on generating complex and interesting scenes and images through writing well-constructed programs.
 These applications will motivate how and why we would would want to write procedures, control the flow of information and processes, and organize information for easy access and manipulation.
 Through lectures, short homeworks, and weekly programming projects, you will learn about abstraction, how to divide and organize a process into appropriate components, how to describe processes in a computer language, and how to analyze and understand the behavior of their programs.
-While the projects are focused on scientific and data management applications, the computational thinking skills you learn in this course are applicable to any type of programming or program design you may undertake in the future.
+While the projects are focused on visual media, the computational thinking skills you learn in this course are applicable to any type of programming or program design you may undertake in the future.

 - Students can read a simple program and correctly identify its behavior